sultanraheem/generative-ai-data-augmentation/README.md

 ## Overview
 Leveraging the AI-assisted ability to generate realistic synthetic data.
 The synthetic data is generated when a pretrained generative model responds to either a prompt, create new data samples, or transfers learns on a given data set.
 In addition, it creates samples that can augment the existing data set while maintaining the statistical distribution and interpretability of the data set.

+The dataset used is a Synthetic Dataset of a publicly available dataset under the CC BY 4.0 license.
+No proprietary data was used.

 Trained data had an overall accuracy of 88.3% (91.1% with some optimizations).

 <img width="1217" height="277" alt="image" src="https://github.com/user-attachments/assets/6f1c0a44-8e39-4c84-92c4-8ab61a733726" />